Food Science and Nutrition

 Learners will have gained an in depth understanding of food science and nutrition, on the lives of individuals and on society today.
 They will be able to identify hazards, reduce risks and produce food to meet the nutritional requirements of individuals.
 This will involve practical work and analysis of the results.
 Learners will draw on a range of skills, research, planning, analysis, evaluation and drawing conclusions from findings.
 Learners will be able to identify and transfer accurately in depth knowledge and understanding from one task to another.

-Students require a GCSE Food Nutrition and Preparation Grade 5 (not Food Technology)
+Grade 5 or above in GCSE Food Nutrition and Preparation (not Food Technology).

 Department Staff